Prefer Returning Objects to Literal Types

 function getUserAwards(user: User): Award[] { ... }

-However, if the API returns Award[], then you can extend the model to add the timestamp.
+If the API already returns Award[], you can extend the model naturally:

 interface Award {